Pelvic floor exercises

 Then squeeze the muscles as if you are trying to stop a flow of urine halfway through.

-Try not to squeeze your buttocks, thighs and tummy muscles or hold your breath.
+Try not to squeeze your buttocks, thighs or tummy muscles or hold your breath.

 Now try to do both exercises at the same time and hold.
-When you can do it, start holding for longer.
+When you can do that, start holding for longer.

-You need to practise both strong, long squeezes and short squeezes.
+You need to practise strong, long squeezes and short squeezes.
 For example, try to do:

-• 10 slow squeezes lasting 10 seconds each, with a 4 second rest between each one
+- 10 slow squeezes lasting 10 seconds each with a 4-second rest between each squeeze

-It takes at least 3 months to strengthen these muscles.
-You need to do the exercises regularly and you need to keep doing them.
+It takes at least 3 months to strengthen pelvic floor muscles.
+You need to do the exercises regularly and keep doing them.
 Aim to do the sets of slow and quick squeezes 3 times every day.
 Try doing them at the same times each day to get into a routine.
-It can be helpful to set reminders on your mobile phone or use a pelvic floor exercise app.
+It can be helpful to set reminders on your phone or use a pelvic floor exercise app.

 Further support